Tom Kertes lives in Prince Rupert, in the territory of the Ts’msyen.

 Tom coaches the Rainmakers Speech and Debate Team at CHSS and the Storm Speech and Debate Team at PRMS.
 He co-advises the PRMS Drama Club and PRMS Grade 8 School Play at PRMS.
 He co-advises the Ama G̱oot, Ama Wüng̱aws Council (leadership council for Grades 7 and 8) at PRMS.

-Tom is the volunteer Executive Director of Reader’s Way Learning Centre Society, a volunteer-based and not-for-profit tutoring centre that will start offering tutoring in January 2023.
+Tom is the volunteer Executive Director of Reader’s Way Learning Centre Society, a volunteer-based and not-for-profit tutoring centre in Prince Rupert.

 Before moving to Daajing Giids in 2015 and to Prince Rupert in 2018, Tom was a preschool teacher at UBC Child Care in Vancouver.
 He was a college instructor of Early Childhood Education at Seneca College in Toronto and a policy advisor to Ontario’s self-regulatory College of Early Childhood Educators.